RobertMyles/showpackage/README.md

 ### Inside R

-showpackagecan be used from inside R too, which gives you the option of saving this info as a dataframe, should you want to.
+showpackage can be used from inside R too, which gives you the option of saving this info as a dataframe, should you want to.
 An example of both
 options: